 See the neo4j man page for further details.

-This approach to running Neo4j as a server is deprecated.
+This approach to running Neo4j as a service is deprecated.
 We strongly advise you to run Neo4j from a package where feasible.

 Mac OSX Installer

 - Download the .dmg installer that you want from http://neo4j.com/download/.

 - Drag the Neo4j icon into the Applications folder.

 If you install Neo4j using the Mac installer and already have an existing instance of Neo4j the installer will ensure that both the old and new versions can co-exist on your system.

 The server can be started in the background from the terminal with the command

 The server can also be started in the foreground with